edoardottt/scilla/README.md

 Contributing 🛠
 -------

+**Help me building this!**.
 Just open an issue/pull request.
 See also [CONTRIBUTING.md](https://github.com/edoardottt/scilla/blob/master/CONTRIBUTING.md) and [CODE OF CONDUCT.md](https://github.com/edoardottt/scilla/blob/master/CODE_OF_CONDUCT.md)

 **To do:**